 In addition to producing their studio work, students are expected to participate in critiques, and engage in reading and research to place their work within the context of both historical and contemporary practice.

-*Graduate students in the M.A.T., M.A.Ed. and M.FA.
-Programs may take classes in printmaking and book arts by special arrangement.
+*Graduate students in the MAT and MFA programs may take classes in printmaking and book arts by special arrangement.

 The printmaking facility at WCU allows students to work in a variety of print media.
-The shop offers two large etching presses, a Charles Brand lithography press, and a Vandercook proofing press.
+The shop offers two large etching presses, screenprinting and darkroom, and Vandercook proofing presses and type.

 Additional areas include a screen printing darkroom as well as dedicated spaces for screen washout and acid ventilation.
 The adjoining book arts area has a small facility for letterpress printing from metal type and photopolymer plates, as well as a clean workspace for papermaking, paper preparation and book-binding.